tenetlang/tenetlang/README.md

 See Luke's Post ["GPT4 Designed a Programming Language"](https://lukebechtel.com/blog/gpt4-generating-code) for some background.

 ## Seeking Contributors
-I've made lots of neat software, but only one new language before, so I'll need some help to coax GPT in the right directions, and avoid common pitfalls.
+> I've made lots of neat software, but only one new language.
+I'll need some help to coax GPT in the right directions, and avoid common pitfalls.
+>
+> - Luke

 Want to help?
 - Check the TODO list below
+- What do you want to see in the language?
+Submit an `enhancement` issue!
 - Read over the blog post & copy the history into ChatGPT, to continue the exploration :)

 ## TODO